 SEMIOTICS architecture consists of three levels: Field level, Network level, and Backend/Cloud level.
-This deliverable provides design and the first draft of the semantic integration of the Field level into the SEMIOTICS architecture.
-In particular, this includes semantics that aims to make brownfield devices from existing automation systems interoperable with newly bootstrapped devices.
+This work provides design and implementation of the semantic integration of the Field level into the SEMIoTICS architecture.
+In particular, this enables brownfield devices from existing automation systems to be interoperable with newly bootstrapped devices.
 The new devices are Internet of Things (IoT) devices.
 They interact in a way, which is different to standards-conform brownfield devices.
-IoT devices can also not be engineered with existing industrial tools.
-On the other hand, they are cheaper and can make automation systems more flexible.
-For example, it should be possible to easily plug a new IoT device and create a new application that process data from existing brownfield devices, as well as data from the new device.
+They are cheaper and can make automation systems more flexible.
+But IoT devices can not be engineered with existing industrial tools.
+For example, it should be possible to easily plug a new IoT device and create a new application that processes data from existing brownfield devices, as well as data from the new device.
 This possibility would significantly decrease costs of upgrading automation systems and development of new applications.
 Moreover, it would be possible to create a new class of IoT applications, which have not been envisioned at the time of creation of an existing automation system.
 In order to enable this, we have to integrate the brownfield system with the IoT Field level.
 This assumes realization of a common communication access, as well as an integrated data access.
 As a prerequisite for this, we have to describe capabilities of both brownfield and IoT devices with a harmonized semantic model.
 This will enable application developers to easily understand underlying infrastructure when developing new applications and will enable tool support when discovering and engineering devices.
-Therefore, in this deliverable we are developing an IoT gateway that fulfils these requirements at the Field level.
+Therefore, in this work we developed an IoT gateway that fulfils these requirements at the Field level.
 The integrated device semantics at this level is a key enabler for bootstrapping and easier integration of devices in an IoT system, as well as a facilitator for creation of new applications.
-Apart from this, this work will be the central basis for the connectivity network and the "glue" between the Backend/Cloud on one hand side, and Field level devices on the other side.
+Apart from this, this work has been the central basis for the connectivity network and the "glue" between the Backend/Cloud on one hand side, and Field level devices on the other side.

-The first version of this work contains a concept of an IoT gateway and technology building blocks for its realization.
+The first version of this work contained a concept of an IoT gateway and technology building blocks for its realization.
 This work extends the first version by providing the implementation of the concept and reviewing gateway's requirements at the Field level.
-In particular, we have provided the gateway implementation in Section 4 (see Section 4.1 Section 4.2 Section 4.3 Section 4.4 Section 4.5, and Appendix 8.1 Appendix 8.2, Appendix 8.3).
-The entire document has been reviewed and updated.
+In particular, we have provided the gateway implementation in Section 4 (see Section 4.1, Section 4.2, Section 4.3, Section 4.4, Section 4.5, as well as Appendix 8.1, Appendix 8.2, and Appendix 8.3).
+In comparison to the first version, the entire document has been reviewed and updated.